What is packaging and what functions does it have?

 What is primary, secondary and tertiary packaging

 There are various examples of primary packaging and there can sometimes be several components for one product.
-For example, in the beverage sector, a bottle of wine or beer contain the liquid and include a label with the product information.
+For example, in the beverage sector, a bottle of wine or beer contains the liquid and includes a label with the product information.
 The label on the bottles is also considered part of the primary packaging.
 In this case, after consuming the product, the primary packaging remains intact.
 On other occasions, primary packaging will be fully removed.
 For example, a sandwich packaging, the package of a bag of chips or a beer can.

 In the pharmaceutical industry, primary packaging refers to the blister packs that hold a certain medication.